 Per a 2002 study conducted by the University of Massachusetts, 60% of adults can’t have a ten-minute conversation without lying at least once.
 One can only imagine what happens in a day at the office!

 People lie to you and they lie about you.
 There is virtually no way to stop it.

 Given that, the best we can do is finely hone our ‘lying radar,’ and learn how to manage liars with the least amount of collateral damage.
-When lying occurs at work, which is often does, you need to be able to distinguish between when to manage the lie and when to let it go.
+When lying occurs at work, which it often does, you need to be able to know when to manage the lie, and when to let it go.

 Keep reading, and I’ll tell you a few ways to make the distinction.
 But first let’s talk about….

 Yea, yea, I know….
 You don’t think of yourself as a liar.
 In fact, you detest liars — but keep reading be